engelsjk/underpass/README.md

 ### ListByBoundingBox

-The ListByBoundingBox query is used to query the Docker-OSM database for all OSM features within a bounding box, given by its lower left and upper right coordinate pair.
+The ListByBoundingBox query is used to query the Docker-OSM database for all OSM features within a bounding box, given by its lower-left and upper-right coordinate pair.

 ```
 /api/bbox/{ll_lat},{ll_lon},{ur_lat},{ur_lon}